microsoft/bedrock/cluster/azure/README.md

 The typical way to create a new environment is to start from an existing template.
 For Azure, we currently have the following templates:

-- [azure-simple](../environments/azure-simple): Simplest single cluster deployment with Flux
+- [azure-simple](../environments/azure-simple): Single cluster deployment with Flux

 So, for example, to create a cluster environment based on the `azure-simple` template, copy it to a new subdirectory with the name of your cluster: